Integrating domain knowledge: using hierarchies to improve deep classifiers: Introduction

 \section{Introduction}

-In recent years, \glspl{cnn} have achieved outstanding performance in a variety of machine learning tasks, especially in computer vision, such as image classification \cite{Krizhevsky2012CNN,He2015Res} and semantic segmentation \cite{Long2014FCN}.
+In recent years, \glspl{cnn} have achieved outstanding performance in a variety of machine learning tasks, especially in computer vision, such as image classification \cite{He2015Res,Krizhevsky2012CNN} and semantic segmentation \cite{Long2014FCN}.
 Training a \gls{cnn} from scratch in an end-to-end fashion not only requires considerable computational resources and experience, but also large amounts of labeled training data \cite{Sun2017Data}.
 Using pre-trained \gls{cnn} features \cite{Razavian2014Features}, adapting existing \glspl{cnn} to new tasks \cite{Hoffman2014LSDA} or performing data augmentation can reduce the need for labeled training data, but may not always be applicable or effective.

-For specific problem domains, \eg with a long-tailed distribution, the amount of labeled training data available is not always sufficient for training a \gls{cnn}.
+For specific problem domains, \eg with a long-tailed distribution of samples over classes, the amount of labeled training data available is not always sufficient for training a \gls{cnn} to reasonable performance.
 When unlabeled data already exists, which is not always the case, active learning \cite{Settles2009ALS} to select valuable instances for labeling may be applied.
-However, labels still have to be procured which is not always feasible because of the cost of domain experts.
+However, labels still have to be procured which is not always feasible.

 Besides information from more training data, domain knowledge in the form of high-level information about the structure of the problem can be considered.
 In contrast to annotations of training data, this kind of domain knowledge is already available in many cases from projects like iNaturalist \cite{VanHorn2017iNat}, Visual Genome \cite{Krishna2017VG}, Wikidata \cite{Vrandevcic2014Wikidata} and WikiSpecies\footnote{\url{https://species.wikimedia.org/wiki/Main_Page}}.